Career Guide

 Description of Education Pre-Professional Programs

-A list of teacher licensure and education related programs can be found at here.
+View teacher licensure and education related programs

 Teacher education programs prepare candidates for the profession through coursework and field placements that develop pedagogical practice, content knowledge, and professional dispositions.
-Coursework includehuman development theory and research, philosophies and history of American education, teaching methods and materials, culturally responsive practices, and educational technology integrated with opportunities for practical experience.
+Coursework includes human development theory and research, philosophies and history of American education, teaching methods and materials, culturally responsive practices, and educational technology integrated with opportunities for practical experience.
 Students declare their program, work with their education advisor, and then apply for admission to teacher education.
 All programs are state approved and regionally and nationally accredited.
 Scholarships and financial support are available to students once they have entered an education program.
 The College of Education also offers undergraduate minors in Educational Media, Teaching English to Speakers of Other Languages, Human Resource Development, and Military Leadership.

 Since students must meet licensure regulations in addition to JMU graduation requirements, it is extremely important for candidates to consult with their education advisor.